igvteam/igv-webapp/README.md

 igv-webapp is a pure client web application consisting entirely of static files and can be served from virtually any web server, e.g.  Apache, Flask, Tomcat, nginx,  or Amazon S3.
 A pre-built web content directory for the current release can be downloaded from
 [https://igv.org/app-archive/igv-webapp.1.3.0.zip](https://igv.org/app-archive/igv-webapp.1.3.0.zip).
-Refer to your web server documentation for information on mapping a url to the igv web content directory.
+Refer to your web server documentation for information on serving the web content.

 ### Building from source code